farfetch-chat-rd/farfetch-chat-rd.github.io/content/english/usecases/_index.md

 ### Empowering our Customers

-The positioning of **FARFETCH**’s brand will be empowered through the iFetch that will allow it to have closer and faster interactions on the point of purchase and, therefore, elevate the service level on an increasingly on-demand market where the customer requires immediate answers to their needs.
+The positioning of **FARFETCH**’s brand will be empowered through the FARFETCH Chat R&D that will allow it to have closer and faster interactions on the point of purchase and, therefore, elevate the service level on an increasingly on-demand market where the customer requires immediate answers to their needs.

 **FARFETCH** aims to: (1) customize the service to each client, tailoring it to its needs; (2) increase the CR of all the potential clients that visit the platform bringing more revenue to all the parties involved in the sale, **FARFETCH** and its partners; (3) increase online penetration in the high-end market, by decreasing some of the barriers that characterize the online purchase, therefore convincing the more conservative audience; (4) enter new geographical markets and increase the penetration in markets in high demand such as the emerging markets; and finally (5) improve the efficiency and the quality of the company in terms of its customer service (CS) response rate and backlog rate.

-With iFetch, we will empower the brand by providing advice and acting as an influencer shaping the purchase journey by narrating to the customer the brand’s origins (*storytelling: how to style this piece, who the designer is, what the values of the brand are*), product relationships and providing an intersection of conversational apps with shopping that is so keen for younger generations.
+With FARFETCH Chat R&D, we will empower the brand by providing advice and acting as an influencer shaping the purchase journey by narrating to the customer the brand’s origins (*storytelling: how to style this piece, who the designer is, what the values of the brand are*), product relationships and providing an intersection of conversational apps with shopping that is so keen for younger generations.

 ### Purchase Journey for Luxury Commerce